The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Sources of Heterogeneous Treatment Effects

 \subsection{Heterogeneity Across and Within Establishments}

 We perform a number of exercises to assess the importance of \textit{establishments} for our estimated heterogeneous earnings effects, and we find very robust evidence for heterogeneous effects both within and across establishments.
 To this end, we divide the sample of workers in two ways.
 Initially, we focus on the variation within establishments and divide the sample by their CATE decile \textit{within} each establishment.
 We also examine the variation \textit{across} establishments, where we for each displaced worker's establishment compute average CATE estimates (using only the CATEs of coworkers) and divide the sample of workers into deciles based on these establishment-level CATEs.
 We then estimate the average effect of displacement for these within-establishment deciles and across-establishment deciles.
 Results are shown in Figure \ref{fig_within}A (within establishment) and \ref{fig_within}B (across establishment).
 To ensure comparability, we focus on events with at least 10 displaced workers in both of these panels.\footnote{We need to make one further adjustment relative to the main analysis.
 We let the individually matched controls follow the displaced workers as we do not have estimates of CATE for all workers in the establishments of the control workers.
-We have verified that we get very similar estimates of average treatment effects by overall decile with this strategy.} The amount of heterogeneity documented in panel A is very similar to panel B, which suggests that there is about as much heterogeneity within as across establishments.
+We have verified that we get very similar estimates of average treatment effects by overall decile with this strategy, see Figure \ref{App:FigRobMatch}A in the appendix.}

+The amount of heterogeneity documented in panel A is very similar to panel B, which suggests that there is about as much heterogeneity within as across establishments.
+Some recent studies \citep{Schmieder23, Bertheau23, Helm22, gulyas2025understanding} point to lost rents from high-wage establishments as a key determinant of heterogeneous wage impact of job loss.
+Our results confirm that establishment-level factors are important, but we also find substantial heterogeneity within closure events.

 Appendix B reports results from corroborating exercises.
 The results are identical if we use doubly robust AIPW scores (Figure \ref{Appfig_within_aipw}).
 The patterns are similar if we use longer term outcomes and/or if we study employment instead (Figure \ref{Appfig_within_out}).
 For completeness, we show (see Figure \ref{Appfig_within_AKM}) that effects are identical for high vs. low AKM-establishment effects \citep{AKM1999} \textit{within each decile}; this should not be surprising as we include establishment- and industry-specific residual wages in the GRF (i.e. when defining deciles).
 We further exploit the fact that CATE estimates should be correlated across coworkers from the same event if establishment-specific factors are important.
 Figure \ref{Appfig_within} shows that about half of the variation in CATEs across displaced individuals is shared with displaced coworkers, while the other half is specific to individuals within the same event.
 Finally, we show that the across-establishment ranking is more important for workers at the bottom of the within-establishment ranking (Figure \ref{fig_ATEContour}).